isaacovercast/QuoteWall/README.md

 * "Dance of honesty & cheating."
 * "Selection is your friend."
 * "There's a lot of evolution going on."
+* "I always work with animals that eat more expensive food than I do."

 ## Random